 This US brand makeup aims to reach out to offer cutting edge and high-quality products without the expensive price tag.
 Its increase in popularity over the last year has proven that affordability is crucial, alongside their obvious flair for creativity and attention to detail.
 They are also proud to be a cruelty-free brand.

 Skin Care is becoming an increasingly important part of our beauty routines, and so it should be!
 FOREO has combined the need for health and beauty with our love for evolving technology to provide you with the ultimate future feelgood routine.
-From toothbrushes to their innovative smart masks, they claim to be the future of skincare and beauty.
+From electric toothbrushes to their innovative facial cleansing brushes, they claim to be the future of skincare and beauty.